-• find out the resources that exist for lifelong learning within the trade union movement by liaising with David Howie from WEA and Dave McConnell from City of Edinburgh Branch.
-I intend to maximise the resources available from UNISON; TUC; WEA and in particular STUC for

-City of Edinburgh Branch.
+- find out the resources that exist for lifelong learning within the trade union movement by liaising with David Howie from WEA and Dave McConnell from City of Edinburgh Branch.
+I intend to maximise the resources available from UNISON; TUC; WEA and in particular STUC for City of Edinburgh Branch. - undertake required training to complete the Union Learning Representative (ULR) course at Stevenson College.